diriano/labbces/content/authors/vrossi/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Grad Students
+- Alumni
 ---

-Verusca is a Master student at PPG - Ciências at the Center for Nuclear Energy in Agriculture, University of São Paulo
+Verusca finished in August 2022 her master in the PPGs - Ciências at the Center for Nuclear Energy in Agriculture, University of São Paulo, studying in silico the expression profiles of transcriptiona factor and CAZymes genes in sugarcane cultivar SP80-3280